zinovyev/yiiestbook/README.md

 ## Installation

-If you haven`t *ubuntu/trusty64* box on your computer, install it with:
+If you haven`t *ubuntu/trusty64* box on your computer, install it using:

 ```sh
 $ vagrant box add ubuntu/trusty64